The cost of probate depends on state law and the complexity of the decedent's estate.

 Appoint a guardian or temporary guardian

 Reopen a probate case

 The person who carries out the terms of the will is called the executor or personal administrator and they are typically paid for their role in settling the estate.
-They don't just call the deceased person’s beneficiaries and read them the will (in fact, will readings rarely ever happen) but have a full list of responsibilities they need to take care on behalf of the estate.
-The executor has to settle the decedent's debts, assess property, and file and pay any necessary taxes before the assets can be distributed.
-They'll also deal with the probate court.
+They don't just call the deceased person’s beneficiaries and read them the will (in fact, will readings rarely ever happen) but have a full list of responsibilities they need to take care on behalf of the estate before the assets can be distributed.

 The testator can specify the executor's compensation in their will, either as a flat fee or percentage of the estate.
-The executor fee is paid with estate funds.
 If the will does not explicitly state a fee, or there was no will, the executor is entitled to a statutory fee set by the state's probate law.
-(When there is no will, the person who acts as executor is sometimes referred to as the personal representative and they are also entitled to this compensation.)

-Keep in mind that anyone serving as executor may choose to waive their payment, so you may want to nominate a relative to be your estate's personal representative in the hopes that they might waive the fees.
-At the same time, hiring an independent trust company or a probate attorney to act as executor may cost more than the state guidelines.
+Keep in mind that anyone serving as executor may choose to waive their payment, so you could nominate a relative to be your estate's personal representative in the hopes that they might waive the fees.

 Some extra fees may arise during probate as part of day-to-day estate administration.
 The executor would cover these costs from the estate bank account and they may include: